ForgeEssentials/ForgeEssentials/CONTRIBUTING.md

 From here, you may refer to ForgeGradle instructions for importing a project.

-*Note: ForgeGradle versions for Minecraft 1.7 recommends Java 7.*
+*Note: FE is built on Java 7.
+As such, you will need either a JDK 7 or 8 installed and configured.*

-You also need to add the hibernate-jpamodelgen.jar which is referenced in the project to your IDE as annotation processor, or it will complain that it cannot find classes like `Action_`.
+### Additional steps (all very important):

-Additional step (VERY IMPORTANT, OR EVENTS WILL NOT FIRE!!!)
+#### Configuring the mixin injector (VERY IMPORTANT, OR EVENTS WILL NOT FIRE!!!)

 Open your IDE run configs, and select the preconfigured "Minecraft Client" run configuration.